-Child Protection records undergo regular reviews using the RASHEN system to determine if any action, advice, or updating is required.
+Child Protection records undergo regular reviews using the RASHEN (Review, Attendance, School, Home, Emotional need and Next steps) system to determine if any action, advice, or updating is required.

 All child protection records will be transferred to the child's subsequent school in accordance with data protection legislation.
 These files will be sent confidentially and separately from the main file within 5 days for an in-year transfer or within the first 5 days of a new term.
 The new DSL will receive these files securely, and confirmation of receipt will be obtained.